Purpose of the Internship

 - Consult with your faculty advisor before contacting your potential on-site supervisor.

 - You do NOT register for an internship via PeopleSoft.
 You register by completing and submitting an Internship Agreement form.
 (These forms are available in the wall rack in the ENSP office or from Admissions and Records.)
 Forms must be complete before submission.
 This includes: the semester enrolled, class number (ENSP 499), the number of units (45 hrs/unit), your student ID number (not your social security number), and the signatures of your field supervisor and faculty advisor.
 We will obtain the signature of the Department Chair and School Dean.
 The form is due in the ENSP office well in advance of the Add/Drop deadline.
-Specific due dates for each semester will be announced in Action News.
+Specific due dates for each semester will be announced on the website and by email.

 - Adhere at all times to the policies and procedures of the organization where you are placed.
 Remember that you not only represent yourself, but also Sonoma State University and the Department of Environmental Studies and Planning.
 Professional quality work is expected.